Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 **Why This is Vulnerable:**

-- ❌ **No object-level validation:** A support user can manipulate customers IDs in the API to access other customer's data, including credit card numbers.-
+- ❌ **No object-level validation:** A support user can manipulate customers IDs in the API to access other customer's data, including credit card numbers.
 - ❌ **No data classification:** Credit card numbers are not annotated as sensitive, so audit logging isn't triggered.
 - ❌ **No data masking:** Credit card numbers are displayed in full to all users.
 - ❌ **No Audit Trail:**  No logging of access attempts to customers & incidents data, making security monitoring impossible.